 What about Okanagan religion?

-or this site about Native American spirituality in general.
+or this site about North American Indian beliefs in general.

 Can you recommend a good book for me to read?